 5. Robotics and Vision-Guided Automation

-Robotic systems now rely on computer vision applications to improve precision and flexibility in motion tasks.
-Mounted cameras capture the shape, position, and orientation of objects, which are then processed by AI vision systems to guide robotic arms.
+Robotic systems now use computer vision applications to improve movement accuracy and task flexibility.
+Cameras capture object shape, position, and orientation, while AI vision systems guide robotic arms during handling and assembly tasks.

 These machines adjust grip and movement dynamically, even if the object is misaligned or shifted.
-In fast-paced environments like sorting facilities or electronics assembly lines, machine vision solutions help reduce mispicks and ensure proper placement.
+Machine vision software also helps robots adapt to changing production conditions by identifying object movement, positioning changes, and alignment issues in real time.
+In sorting centers and electronics assembly lines, machine vision solutions help reduce errors and improve placement accuracy.

 6. Drone Surveillance and Agriculture